trigger-corp/trigger.io-parse/module/docs/index.md

 delayRegistration
 :	Don't register for remote notifications at app startup (iOS Only)

+updateNotifications
+:    Update notifications on Android with a message counter.
+This option also suppresses notification display while the app is visible line on iOS.
+(Android Only)

 ##Concepts

 > ::Important:: In order to use this module you'll need to register an app at [parse.com](https://parse.com/).